National Nursing Awards

 How to Apply

 Nominations for the Ann Magnussen Award are made by local Red Cross units.
-Check back for 2013 information.
+Nominations are due September 29, 2017.

 Nominees must be active members or regular helpers of a National Red Cross or Red Crescent Society or of an affiliated medical or nursing institution.
 The Medal is the highest international distinction a nurse can receive.